raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

 | :-----: |:------:|:-----:|:-----:|:-----:|:-----:|:-----:|
 | 60      | 62     | 64    | 65    | 67    | 69    | 71    |

 This is quite a long process if you know the notes of the song you are trying to play.
-With Sonic Pi 2 you are able to use music notation too
+With Sonic Pi 2 you are able to use standard sheet music notation too.

-###Activity Checklist:
+### Activity checklist:

 1. In a new workspace tab type:

 	```ruby